andersfuf/UIS_Prototype/README.md

 #### Tasks:

-CM-2 (anders, 100%): Adding data to the database
+CM-2 (anders, 100%): Adding data to the database.
+CM-2 (anders, 100%): Revisiting the about template.

 CM-1 (name, was ok, defer) adjusting technical debt.
 (Remove underscore folders from git from python compilations.)
 CM-1 (name, 0%) adjusting technical debt.
 CUS7-8-2023. models.select_cus_accounts() does not need employees
-     Remove employee from SqL.
+     Remove employee from SQL.

 ## Back log of User stories.